Computer software for business

 Advantages and disadvantages of Software as a Service (SaaS)

-Software as a Service, also known as SaaS or on-demand software, is a way of delivering software applications to the end-user over the internet.
-SaaS can provide great advantages for most businesses, primarily in costs and flexibility.
-However, the disadvantages of SaaS (such as lack of control) are considerable and should not be ignored.
+Software as a Service, also known as SaaS or on-demand software, is a way of delivering software applications over the internet.
+SaaS offers many benefits for businesses, mainly in terms of costs and flexibility.
+However, disadvantages of SaaS, such as lack of control, are considerable and should not be ignored.

-SaaS is a software licensing and delivery model in which software is:
+SaaS is a software delivery model where applications are:

 Lower up-front cost

-SaaS is generally subscription-based and has no up-front licence fees resulting in lower initial costs.
-The SaaS provider manages the IT infrastructure that is running the software, which brings down fees for hardware and software maintenance.
+SaaS is usually subscription-based and has no upfront licence fees, lowering initial costs.
+The provider manages the IT infrastructure, which reduces hardware and maintenance expenses.

 Quick set up and deployment